GustawB/bigtable-emulator/PERSISTENCE_DESIGN.md

 Persistence itself will be done using rocksdb.

+The general idea is to reuse as much of the existing code as possible.
+This means that for classes such as Table, ColumnFamily, RowTransaction etc. there should be a similar class wrapping rocksdb functionality.
+This way, functions responsible for handling gRPC requests on the server side should not change much.

 As there is no concept of a table in rocksdb, each table in the emulator will be represented by a separate database instance.
 This way, it will be easier to use multiple tables, and each one of them will have a separate directory in the file system.